pharaox/travelers/README.md

 In a few cases, characters may teleport without any of the above events firing.
 In other cases, they may find themselves in a non-default location and not traveling.
 In previous versions of this mod, the *location tracker* detected such cases and triggered the custom on_actions `on_teleport` and `on_invalid_location` to send such characters traveling home from their saved location.
 However, this had a significant negative performance impact, so these events are now disabled.
 As a player, you are rather unlikely to notice any difference, because:

 * There are very few cases of teleports remaining.
 One such case is when a traveling entourage character is removed from the travel and returned home in certain vanilla events.
 Another is when a courtier character is sent to visit a different court in certain vanilla events and interactions.
 Both are rather rare, causing less than 10 teleports per year.
-* Characters stuck in non-default locations is caused by flawed vanilla logic and is also quite rare.
+* Characters getting stuck in non-default locations is caused by flawed vanilla logic and is also quite rare.
 It auto-corrects itself when any of the above events is triggered for such a character.
 The `random_yearly_everyone_pulse` event is triggered once per year for every character, so a character may remain no more than an year in a non-default location.

 ### Traveling in Groups

-When multiple characters in the same location start travel to the same destination, they form a group with a single *leader* and one or more *companions*.
+When multiple characters in the same location start traveling to the same destination, they form a group with a single *leader* and one or more *companions*.
 If the leader is a ruler, the other travelers may join their entourage.
 Otherwise, each character travels alone in vanilla terms (since non-ruler characters can't have entourages), but they all arrive together.
 In both cases, the player is informed about the departure or arrival with a single message that lists all members of the group.

 Since character homes may change mid-travel, such groups may lose members, change their destination, split, or disband altogether as a result.
 However, every character should eventually arrive at their correct home (unless they died during their travel).